-Once a Split you receive from has been distributed, you'll see your withdrawable balance in the nav menu at the top of the screen.
-This withdrawable balance you see comprises all the Splits you receive from.
-If you only have ERC20 tokens available to withdraw, you may see "$0.00" in this dropdown if we can't determine the token price.
-Click on the dropdown to see the actual balances for each token.
+Once a Split you earn from has been distributed, you'll see your withdrawable balance in the top left corner of the page.
+If you only have ERC-20 tokens available to withdraw, you may see a balance of "$0.00" if we can't determine the ERC-20 token price.
+Click on your balance to open your account menu.

 Since Recipients in a Split can be any Ethereum address, including smart contracts to which nobody holds the private keys, anyone can withdraw balances on behalf of other Recipients.
 When you do this, you're effectively paying the gas needed to send the funds to their wallet.

-Just navigate to the account's detail page—either by searching or clicking on it from the list of Recipients—then select the balances you wish to withdraw and hit "withdraw".
+Just navigate to the account's detail page (either by searching or clicking on it from the list of Recipients) then select the balances you wish to withdraw and hit "Withdraw Tokens".
 This will transfer these balances to the account's address, not your own.
 By withdrawing "for" another account, you're just paying the gas needed to send them their funds.

 If you're a developer looking to incorporate withdrawals from 0xSplits into into

 your own app, just call the